rlphjyson/Products-Viewer/README.md

-# Products Viewer x Sprout Solutions
+# Products Viewer x Sprout

 Welcome to the Products Viewer application!
 This README will guide you through the setup and running of the project.